bradparker/bradparker.com/content/posts/2019-08-10-servant-types.md

 I was shown [Servant](https://hackage.haskell.org/package/servant) by a friend of mine a few years ago.
 It's fair to say that, initially, I was overwhelmed.
 Haskell was a new language to me however one of the things that had really grabbed me was its transparency.
 Without being very familiar with the language I found that I could tease out how some function or data structure worked just by poking around.
 My initial look at the Servant [introductory tutorial](https://docs.servant.dev/en/stable/tutorial/index.html) was not so straight forward.

 It should be said that I was able to build a biggish [real world project](https://github.com/bradparker/servant-beam-realworld-example-app/) before doing any of this investigation.
-For me, one of the greatest strengths of Servant is how it intuitive it is to use, if not understand.
+For me, one of the greatest strengths of Servant is how it intuitive it is to use.

-To explore the specific type-level features used by Servant, and why they're used, we'll refer to an example API quite similar to one featured in the Servant tutorial.
+Servant has you define your API as a type.
+You're not expected to define wholly a _new_ type, but rather combine existing types provided by the framework.
+These types form a domain specific language, at the type level, for describing a web API.
+This was quite a mental shift for me, that the type comes first, and drives the implementation.
+It's just so great that Servant's DSL is expressive enough to describe almost any API you might want to implement.

+This post aims to understand _how_ Servant can take so many varied API descriptions and guide us to writing a corresponding implementation.

+## The example type

+The example we'll use is quite close to the one used Servant's introductory tutorial.
+We're going to describe an API which has two endpoints: `GET /users` which returns a JSON-encoded list of users and `GET /users/:username` which returns the user, again JSON-encoded, for a corresponding username.

+We'll make use of [type synonyms](https://wiki.haskell.org/Type_synonym) to group and give logical names to the sub-components of our API.

 ```haskell
 {-# LANGUAGE DataKinds #-}